Boulder Carbon Monoxide Poisoning Lawyer

 Exposure to carbon monoxide at high levels rapidly causes catastrophic results, including death and serious brain injury.
 Many people do not know that exposure to carbon monoxide at low levels can cause serious illness and indicate grave danger.
 Symptoms include headaches, nausea, malaise and flu-like symptoms, and confusion or listlessness.
 Symptoms may be noticeable first in children or pets.

 Holding the Right Parties Accountable for Your Serious Injury

 In hotels, lodges, rental properties and apartment buildings, there can be liability for failure to have a carbon monoxide detector.
-When you hire Cederberg Law Firm P.C., Jim Cederberg, an experienced Boulder carbon monoxide poisoning lawyer, will immediately begin gathering evidence for your case and will work to hold the property owner accountable for his or her actions or inactions.
+When you hire Cederberg Law Firm P.C., Luke Cederberg, an experienced Boulder carbon monoxide poisoning lawyer, will immediately begin gathering evidence for your case and will work to hold the property owner accountable for his or her actions or inactions.

 If a defective or dangerous product in your home, such as a gas appliance, caused your poisoning, he can help you bring a claim against the manufacturer.
-Jim Cederberg has extensive experience handling product liability cases and he can help you secure compensation for your injuries.
+Luke Cederberg has extensive experience handling product liability cases and he can help you secure compensation for your injuries.

-If you lost a loved one to carbon monoxide poisoning, Jim Cederberg can represent you in a claim against the property owner or the manufacturer of a faulty product.
+If you lost a loved one to carbon monoxide poisoning, Luke Cederberg can represent you in a claim against the property owner or the manufacturer of a faulty product.
 While he understands no amount of money can make up for your loss, he will work to hold the right parties responsible through a wrongful death suit.

 Contact our Boulder Carbon Monoxide Poisoning Attorney

-If you or a loved one has been injured as a result of carbon monoxide poisoning, contact Jim Cederberg at call 303-499-0449.
+If you or a loved one has been injured as a result of carbon monoxide poisoning, contact Luke Cederberg at call 303-499-0449.
 He can help you understand your options in a free initial consultation.